yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     1627993283589019
     ```

-1. Using the same database, alter your table by dropping a column.
+1. Using the same database, alter your table by dropping a column:

     ```sql
     alter table employees drop salary;